MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-313.md

 Controllers use the report to:

 * Forecast cash flow.
 The report provides a comprehensive view of item purchases per vendor in a selected period.
-You can use this information to forecast cash flow, identify potential cashflow issues, and take necessary actions to avoid any disruptions in cash flow.
+Use this information to forecast cash flow, identify potential cashflow issues, and take necessary actions to avoid any disruptions in cash flow.
 * Identify opportunities to save cost.
 The report provides information on possible discounts and the volume of item purchases.
 Use this information to identify ways to save cost and take action to realize the savings.

 ## Try the report